What are Journal Entries?

 - Enter in a Description for easy reference

-- Choose the Accounts and enter in the amount in either the Debit or Credit field (one Account should be debited and one Account should be credited)
+- Choose the Accounts and enter in the amount in either the Debit or Credit field (at least one Account should be debited and one Account should be credited)

-- Use the Add a line button if you need to add more entries
+- Use the Add a line button if you need to add more Accounts

 - Click Save to finish and the Journal Entry will be recorded.